akulebyakin/coffeemachine/README.md

 ### Task: <br>
 **Coffee machine system.** <br>
 The coffee machine has a set of drinks.
-Customer can buy one or more drinks.
+Customer can buy one or more delightful drinks.

 **What needs to be done:** <br>
 1. Create a database (MySQL, MS SQL, SQLite, PostgreSQL etc.);